renaudet/Node-Plugin-Architecture/README.md

 	}

 In our code sample, the  _helloRequestHandler_  prototype follows the rules set by the  _npa.http.handler_  extension point defined by the  _npa.http_  plugin, which itself follow the rules set by the  `request`  framework.

+## Base Plugins documentation

+### NPA Core / npa.core

+This is the root plugin for the NPA plugin-tree architecture.
+It provides two extension points:

+#### npa.core.application

+Extensions for this extension point should provide a `name` in the extension declaration:

+	{
+		"point": "npa.core.application",
+		"id": "npa.ui.test.application.application",
+		"name": "test"
+	}

+The plugin itself should provide an `initialize()`  method without arguments.
+The method will be called by the launcher if the `--application <name>` launcher's argument matches this extension's name

+Several  _application_  can be contributed at the same time, but only one will be initialized

+#### npa.core.service

+Extensions for this extension point should provide a `service` ID in the extension declaration:

+	{
+		"point": "npa.core.service",
+		"id": "npa.http.service",
+		"service": "http"
+	}

+At runtime, any plugin will be able to use this service interface by calling the Core's  _getService()_  method:

+	let core = this.runtime.getPlugin('npa.core');
+	let httpService = core.getService('http');

+This way, the service consumer is independant from the service provider.
+It doesn't require to know anything about the **Express** stuff used for its implementation

+### npa.http

+This is the HTTP provider for NPA.
+Based on **Express**, it provides exension points to easily plug routers, handlers or static content.

+Extension points:

+#### npa.http.router

+Extensions for this extension point should provide a `path` in their declaration:

+	{
+		"point": "npa.http.router",
+		"id": "npa.ui.test.application.router",
+		"path": "/test"
+	}

+Contributed **handlers** may refer to a specific router by using its id (see example below)

+#### npa.http.handler

+Callback handlers are externally configured through the `manifest.json`  file:

+	{
+		"point": "npa.http.handler",
+		"id": "npa.ui.test.application.query.record.handler",
+		"router": "npa.ui.test.application.router",
+		"method": "POST",
+		"schema": "/getRecords",
+		"handler": "getRecordsHandler"
+	}

+In this example, the  _npa.ui.test.application.query.record.handler_  handler contributes a POST callback named  _getRecordsHandler(req,res)_  to the router  _npa.ui.test.application.router_ .

+As the router provided the `/test` path, this handler will be associated with the `/test/getRecords` uri

+#### npa.http.static

+Extensions for this extension point should provide a `path` and a `localDir`  in their declaration:

+	{
+		"point": "npa.http.static",
+		"id": "npa.ui.test.application.htdocs",
+		"path": "/static",
+		"localDir": "htdocs"
+	}

+**Express** will associate the static content located in this local directory with the provided `path` prefix.

+The local directory is a subdirectory from the contributon plugin's own directory.
+Its name is **not** used in the resulting URIs.

+For example, a file  _myGifFile.gif_  located in the  _img_  subdirectory of the  _htdocs_  directory configured above would be refered to as `/static/img/myGifFile.gif`

+#### npa.http.home

+To redirect the unspecified uri '/' to a given uri, a plugin may provide an extension to `npa.http.home`

+	{
+		"point": "npa.http.home",
+		"id": "npa.ui.test.application.home",
+		"uri": "/static/home.html"
+	}

+This is not the same mechanism as a  _default page_  but it is usefull to redirect a default request to an application Home page (like index.html)